adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter6/angular.md

 The main problem I see over and over is that the `WindowsAzure.MobileServiceClient` class is not available when it is used.
 By default, Angular waits for the DOMContentLoaded event, which signals that all the scripts have been loaded.
 Inevitably, when I look at the failing code, the call to initialize the MobileServiceClient is called outside of a factory.

-If you place the `new WindowsAzure.MobileServiceClient()` call inside of a service or factory, then you gain the two major problems.
-Firstly, the MobileServiceClient class will be available.
-Secondly, you instantiate a singleton copy of the MobileServiceClient.
+If you place the `new WindowsAzure.MobileServiceClient()` call inside of a service or factory, then you fix the two major problems.
+Firstly, the MobileServiceClient class will be available when called.
+Secondly, you instantiate a singleton copy of the MobileServiceClient, which is exactly what is required by the SDK.

 ## Authentication

 The Azure Mobile Apps JavaScript SDK includes a call `client.login('provider')` for server-flow authentication and a similar functionality for client-flow authentication.
 If you have configured your authentication service in the Azure Portal properly, then calling the `.login()` method will pop up a small window to complete the normal authentication flow.
 The token is then stored inside the MobileServiceClient object.

 When using authentication this way, it is vital that you have a singleton model for your MobileServiceClient.